mxj19124/NFT-Worlds-Game-Client/README.md

 4. Wait for the [Publish Workflow](https://github.com/NFT-Worlds/NFT-Worlds-Game-Client/actions/workflows/publish.yml) to complete
 5. Find the newly created draft release under the [Releases](https://github.com/NFT-Worlds/NFT-Worlds-Game-Client/releases) section
 6. Fill in the release title and description and publish!

+## Troubleshooting
+These steps should help reset the launcher and clear out any state-related issues.
+If you've tried everything listed here then please [file an issue](https://github.com/NFT-Worlds/NFT-Worlds-Game-Client/issues/new).
+This is not a comprehensive list and more troubleshooting steps may be added in the future.

+* Clear your `.nftworlds` directory.
+On Windows this is in `%appdata%`, on macOS this is in `~/Library/Application Support`.